What are the signs of eczema?

 Even those for whom changes to their diet have helped will still need to employ a good skincare routine to protect against other triggers.
 It is rarely diet alone that triggers eczema.

 Keeping an accurate diary of what your child eats and the condition of the eczema can be useful when discussing concerns with your GP.
 If you are planning to make changes to a major nutritional source such as milk in young children, you must consult your GP so that the best supplement is identified.
 The most common food triggers are eggs, nuts, cows’ milk and sesame, but many other foods including soya, wheat, fish and nuts are common.
 Allergy testing is a specific area of medicine that requires expert interpretation of the results.
-Our factsheet on Diet and eczema in children contains further information.

 Can you recommend a natural cream?